jaxbulsara/jaxbulsara.github.io/_posts/2021-06-25-hello-world.md

 Leave the `hostname` for the `A` record blank to indicate the top-level domain.
 The `hostname` for the `CNAME` record should be `www`.

 I think I had to remove and re-add the custom domain on GitHub.
-I definitely did it wrong a few times times.
+I definitely did it wrong a few times.
 But once the DNS records were in, the custom domain was added successfully.
 I checked the `Enforce HTTPS` option.
 This is how the `Pages` setting page looked when I was done:

 ![GitHub Pages setting page after configuration.](/assets/images/2021-06-25-github-pages-custom-domain-setup-final.png)